The Ultimate KPI Guide

 - Shortlist your KPIs by scoring rank, deciding on your cut-off threshold and any exceptions that you may want to make.

-Step 4: Tune KPI definitions
+Step 4: Fine-tune your KPI definitions

 Why do we need KPI definitions?